oyindonesia/oybayar-docs/source/includes/en/_accepting-payments.md

 #### Use Payment Links to receive money
 There are two types of receiving money: With UI and Without UI.
 The Without UI scheme can be used if you have your own checkout page and you only need the payment details information to complete the payments.
 Here are the payment information you will receive after successful transaction creation:

-1. Bank Transfer - Virtual Account : destination bank, VA number, and amount of transaction
+1. Bank Transfer - Virtual Account: destination bank, VA number, and amount of transaction
 1. Bank Transfer - Unique Code: destination bank, bank account number, bank account name, billed amount (original amount), unique amount, and total amount (final amount)
 1. QRIS: URL to access the QR code
 1. E-wallets: link to redirect your customer to the respective e-wallet selected
 1. Cards:  link to redirect your customer to fill in card details and proceed to payment

 However, if you do not have your own checkout page, no need to worry as you can use OY’s checkout page (Payment Link) for Payment Routing transactions.
 You can do so by filling the “need\_frontend” parameter with “TRUE” in the creation API.

-Read more about payment link in [Payment Link - Product Docs](https://docs.oyindonesia.com/#payment-link-accepting-payments) and [Payment Link - API Docs](https://api-docs.oyindonesia.com/#fund-acceptance)
+Read more about payment link in [Payment Link - Product Docs](https://docs.oyindonesia.com/#payment-link-accepting-payments).

 #### Create E-Wallet Direct Payment transactions